 ADNS 610 Emergency Care Nursing: Theory - Presents basic theory pertinent to emergency nursing care.
-Integrates theory of disease processes and injury commonly seen in emergency care settings with appropriate assessment parameters, priorities of care, therapeutic interventions and specific skills, such as dysrhythmia interpretation and ABG analysis.
-Prerequisite: ADNU 603, or 607 (65%).
+Integrates theory of disease processes and injury commonly seen in emergency care settings with appropriate assessment, priorities of care, therapeutic interventions and specific skills, such as dysrhythmia interpretation, ABG analysis and basic airway management.
+Prerequisite: ADNU 603/604/607, or 607 (65%).
 5 credits

-ADNS 611 Emergency Care Nursing: Clinical Practicum - This 4-week clinical course is designed to permit application of ADNS 610 theory.
-Laboratories and seminars augment learning from theory modules to facilitate practice of specific skills (airway management, interviewing, assessment cardiac arrest management and intravenous therapy), and to allow students opportunity to discuss relevant issues with peers.
-Clinical experience will be obtained through 3- weeks of clinical practice under the supervision of a clinical instructor in an Emergency Department.
-Prerequisite: ADNS 610 (75%).
+ADNS 611 Emergency Care Nursing: Introductory Clinical Practicum - This 4-week clinical course is designed for the application of ADNS 610 theory.
+The emphasis of the clinical experience is on the development of sound patient assessment skills, including subjective and objective assessments.
+Laboratories and seminars augment learning from theory modules to facilitate practice of specific skills (airway management, interviewing, assessment, cardiac arrest management and intravenous therapy), and to allow students opportunity to discuss relevant issues with peers.
+Clinical experience will be obtained through 31⁄2 weeks of clinical practice under the supervision of a clinical instructor in an Emergency Department.
+Prerequisite: ADNS 610 or 616 (75%).
 BCLS Level C. 7 credits

-ADNS 612 Emergency Care Nursing: Theory - Presents more advanced multi-dimensional concepts and therapeutic measures such as triage, psychiatric disorders, obstetrical emergencies, burns, ventilator management and hemodynamic pharmacology.
-Prerequisite: ADNS 610, ADNU 607.
+ADNS 612 Emergency Care Nursing Theory - Presents more advanced multi-dimensional concepts and therapeutic measures such as triage, psychiatric disorders, obstetrical emergencies, burns, ventilator management and hemodynamic pharmacology.
+Prerequisite: ADNS 610 or 616 and ADNU 607.
 ADNS 615 may be taken concurrently.
-3 credits

-ADNS 613 Emergency Care Nursing: Advanced Clinical Practicum - Integrates previously learned advanced concepts and therapeutic measures into clinical practice.
+3 credits ADNS 613 Emergency Care Nursing: Advanced Clinical Practicum - Integrates advanced concepts and therapeutic measures into clinical practice.
 Emphasizes establishing priorities and efficiently organizing nursing care for patients with varying types and complexities of illness and injury.
 Nurses will apply and integrate knowledge and skills through 4 weeks of clinical practice under the supervision of a clinical instructor in a Tertiary/Regional Emergency Department.
-Laboratories on triage, splinting and wound care will also be included in this clinical component.
 Prerequisite: ADNS 612 (75%).
-Corequisite: ADNS 615.
-7 credits ADNS 6I4 Emergency Clinical Preceptorship - Focuses on integration and refinement of previously learned theory and skills through a 3-week (112.5 hr) clinical preceptorship.
+Prerequisite\Corequisite: ADNS 615.
+7 credits

+ADNS 614 Emergency Clinical Preceptorship - Focuses on integration and refinement of previously learned theory and skills through a 3-week (112.5 hr) clinical preceptorship.
 The preceptorship experience allows the nurse to continue to develop as an independent and collaborative member of the health care team and ensures that the graduate demonstrates the confident behavior expected of a beginning practitioner in an Emergency Department.
 Once the course objectives have been met, optional learning opportunities such as observational experiences in burn units, I.C.U's, community resource facilities or Emergency Health Services may be arranged.
 Prerequisite: ADNS 613.
 5 credits